khoeger/khoeger.github.io/_posts/2022-10-17-master-of-fine-arts.md

 My thesis is hosted in UMaine's Fogler Library's electronic collection of past theses and can be read at the following link: [https://digitalcommons.library.umaine.edu/etd/3689/](https://digitalcommons.library.umaine.edu/etd/3689/).

 ## Lessons Learned From Process
 - Just write.
 Do it.
 You don't need a set idea.
 Set aside a little time to do it everyday, and you can hopefully avoid 3 straight months of nothing else but thesis writing.
+- Accountability Buddies help.
+Working near others makes long hours of working pass by more quickly.
+- Don't be afraid to lean on your community!
+- The document can always be better.
+You need it to be done.
+So at some point, just say, "Good enough."
+- Check that your latex document is backed up in at least two pages before stepping away for a few days.
+Also, if version control works, use it.

 ## What Next
 As an artist, I have a very free seeming future.
 I need to figure out a method of earning income semi-reliably, but otherwise, so long as I remain unaffiliated, I can choose what to explore and how to do so.
 The drawback to this is figuring out how to fund things.

+I am considering doing a mix of freelancing as someone who makes mathematical models and charts, part time jobs, and making art.
+Alternatively, finding a way to

-I hope to post more about this journey in future posts!
+I will post more about this journey in future posts.